Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What effects do liquidation procedures have on existing contracts?

-As a general rule, agreements are not terminated automatically on the bankruptcy of one party.
-The law states that the following exceptional agreements are deemed to be terminated on the bankruptcy of one party:
+As a general rule, agreements are not terminated automatically upon the bankruptcy of one party.
+The law states that the following exceptional agreements are deemed to be terminated upon the bankruptcy of one party:

 - usufructuary lease agreements;

 - agency agreements;

 For other agreements, commencement of bankruptcy liquidation may have important effects aside from termination and this should be evaluated in terms of each agreement.
 For example, pursuant to the Code of Obligations, in an agreement burdening mutual debts, if a party goes bankrupt, the other party should refrain from fulfilling its obligations until its performance is secured.
 Therefore, for such agreements, if a bankruptcy administration does not provide security, the other party can terminate the agreement.
 In this respect, bankruptcy administrations are entitled to continue the agreements which are in favour of the bankruptcy estates, but they are not obliged to do so.

 What is the typical timeframe for completion of liquidation procedures?